axllent/ghru/README.md

 - **Compression Formats**: Supported formats auto-detected and include `.tar.gz`, `.tgz`, `.tar.bz2`, and `.zip`.
 - **Binary Placement**: The binary must be at the top level in the release archive file (not in subdirectories).
 - **Additional Files**: Additional files such as `CHANGELOG` or `README` can be included in the archive but will be ignored during self-updates.
-- **File Naming**: Each file must specify the lowercased operating system and architecture in its name.
+- **File Naming**: Each file must specify the lowercased operating system and architecture in its name, and can optionally include the version number (the format is defined in your config, see below).
 Examples:
+  - `app1-linux-amd64.tar.gz`
+  - `app2-darwin-arm64.tar.bz2`
-  - `app-linux-amd64.tar.gz`
+  - `app3-v1.2.3-windows-amd64.zip`
-  - `app-darwin-arm64.zip`
+  - `windows-amd64.zip`

 ## Defining the archive name template